 Here is a list of what we have found to be the best floor paint.
 Doing a basement floor (or garage)?
 That is a slightly different animal as in this article on basement floor paint.

-Now, the best floor paint recommendations and then a list all you need to know about how to paint a floor.
-Easy.
+First, the best floor paint recommendations and then a complete list all you need to know about how to paint a floor.
+Fairly easy.

 I always looked forward to painting a floor: no dropcloths, no ladders, and fast!
-(Just as long as I had my knee pad-pants).
+(Just as long as I had my knee pads).

 I won’t make any jokes about getting painted into a corner.
 I’m not trying to be funny.
 If I was trying to be funny I’d say did you hear about the beer just for painters?
 They put the label on the bottom that says: “Open Other End.”

 Can you paint ceramic tile?
 No, but some will say yes, and they will say “buy my stuff”.
 Don’t do it.
 Tiles were never made to be painted!
-Read the paragraph above!
+Same as the paragraph above!

-- Buy quality floor paint to prevent future headaches!
+- Buy the best floor paint you can afford to prevent future headaches!
 Floors get abused.
 Why repaint after only a handful of years?
-Uff.
-Many photos you will see around the internet are taken right after the floor was painted so, of course it looks great.
+Many photos you will see around the internet are taken right after the floor was painted so of course, it looks great.
 How about 5 years later?
-Use the best floor paint.
+Use the best floor paint—save time and money.

-- Plan on a lot of free time: floor painting goes very quickly.
-Other than moving furniture, most floors take about an hour to actually paint.
+- Plan on a lot of free time later: floor painting goes very quickly.
+Other than moving furniture, most house floors take about an hour to actually paint.
 Plan carefully and copy all the steps that relate to your situation from the checklist below.

-1. One coat for previously painted floors (with the best floor paints).
+1. One coat is ok for previously painted floors (with the best floor paint)